 There are also premium charts offered by Garmin, Lowrace, and Humminbird with advanced features in their premium charts like reef shading, bottom composition etc. They cost an extra 100 – 150 bucks.

 I would highly recommend a fish finder with mapping option for kayaks.
 The maps and GPS are also beneficial in keeping the kayak safe from hazards.
 If you’re navigating through hazardous areas, such as stumps and long rocks, it leaves breadcrumbs or trails so you can follow the same path on the way back.

 Many kayak manufacturers have introduced their own specific method for installing transducer in the modern kayaks.
 They have collaborated with different fish finder brands to create scupper holes that are a perfect fit for the transducers, allowing for a plug and play solution.

 Old Town, Ocean, and Necky have scupper holes that are compatible with Humminbird transducers.
 On the other hand, Hobie and Wilderness Systems kayaks have the pluag and play installation for Lowrance transducers.

 But, it is possible to customize the mounting and scupper holes.
 For example, you can mount the Humminbird transducer on Hobie with little customization.
-You can also read our detailed guide on the Kayak fish finder setup with transducer installation.

 - 1 Best Kayak Fish Finder – Reviews